Symphony No. 3 (Mahler): VI. Langsam-Ruhevoll-Empfunden (What Love Tells Me)

-The movement begins very softly with a broad D-major chorale melody, which slowly builds to a loud and majestic conclusion culminating on repeated D major chords with bold statements on the timpani.
+The movement begins very softly with a broad D-major melody in the strings, and after a failed climax, the music falls into near silence.
+Lonely flute and piccolo phrases backed by pianississimo tremolos in the strings rise up from the stillness, leading to a hushed chorale in the brass, namely on the trumpets and trombones.
+This slowly builds into a loud and majestic conclusion culminating in repeated D major chords with bold statements in the brass and timpani.

-The last movement in particular had a triumphant critical success.
+This movement in particular was a triumphant critical success.
 The Swiss critic William Ritter, in his review of the premiere given in 1902, said of the last movement: "Perhaps the greatest Adagio written since Beethoven".
 Another anonymous critic writing in the Allgemeine musikalische Zeitung wrote about the Adagio: "It rises to heights which situate this movement among the most sublime in all symphonic literature".
-Mahler was called back to the podium 12 times, and the local newspaper reported that “the thunderous ovation lasted no less than fifteen minutes.”
+Mahler was called back to the podium 12 times, and the local newspaper reported that "the thunderous ovation lasted no less than fifteen minutes".

 Instrumentation

 The symphony is scored for large orchestra, consisting of the following: